KingJackSkellington/NFS-Rivals-Custom-Music/README.md

 <img title="" src="images\4.png" alt="4.png" width="649" data-align="center">

-4. Use the following settings:
+4. Use the following settings
    - Export the audio file to the location where bf2-sound-import is extracted to for ease of access.
    - Name the exported file to any name you wish; for this example we will be using **Test48k** as the name.
    - Set the **bit rate mode** to **Constant**.